Hear Charles Hudson explain how to sell an idea (without a product) at Early Stage – TechCrunch

 Startups often dance between selling dreams and building products, and we’ve enlisted the help of noted investor Charles Hudson to help founders sell an idea before they’ve built a product.
-Hudson is speaking at TechCrunch’s inaugural, virtual event TechCrunch Early Stage.
+Hudson is speaking at TechCrunch’s inaugural virtual event, TechCrunch Early Stage.
 The two-day event runs July 21 and 22 and will feature sessions targeting all aspects of building a startup.

 Hudson has seen a lot of startups over his career as an investor and knows what it takes to sell an idea when there isn’t yet a product.
 As he’ll explain, this is often a tough skill to learn, and it takes practice to craft the correct message that shows obtainable goals while putting the investor at ease.